Turakulov/datalakehouse/flink/README.md

     After about a minute, you should see a prompt that the job's been submitted (e.g., `Job has been submitted with JobID <job_id_number>`).
 Now go back to the [Flink UI](http://localhost:8081/#/job/running) to see the job running! :tada:

-4. Trigger an event from the Kafka source by visiting [https://bootcamp.techcreator.io/](https://bootcamp.techcreator.io/) and then query the `processed_events` table in your postgreSQL database to confirm the data/events were added.
+4. Trigger an event from the Kafka source and then query the `processed_events` table in your postgreSQL database to confirm the data/events were added.

     ```bash
     make psql